blogue/address-book-csharp/README.md

 ## Description

-This is a basic address book which will allow a user to create a contact, view contact details and delete all contacts.
+This is a basic address book which will allow a user to create a contact, view a list of contacts by name, get contact details, edit contacts, delete individual contacts and delete all contacts.

 ## Setup/Installation Requirements